-I guess I found my own way and I’ve done so many commissions over the last ten years.
+I guess I found my own way, I’ve done so many commissions over the last ten years.

-I have won some art awards but I started off at school exhibitions!
-Since then, I’ve had sellout shows the last five years in London, Hong Kong, Singapore, Brussels, Stockholm, and New York.
+I have won some art awards but I started off at primary school exhibitions!
+Since then, I’ve had sellout shows in London, Hong Kong, Singapore, Brussels, Stockholm, and New York in the last five years.
 My work in London is crazy.
-I think they love the colour because it’s so cold over there, you know?
-But all these European countries and Hong Kong have been incredible for me.
+I think they love the colour because it’s so cold over there, but all these European countries and Hong Kong have been incredible for me.

 I normally work on five paintings at a time and they can take me anywhere from two weeks to three months to finish.

-Sometimes they work straight away and then other times it’s like, oh, my god, I’ve got to keep working on that, you know?
-How I know it’s ready, is I take a photo of it and then I have it in my studio or at the home and I live with it for a couple of weeks and make sure that I love it.
+Sometimes they work straight away and then other times I have to keep working on it.
+How I know it’s ready, is I take a photo of it and then I have it in my studio or at home, and I live with it for a couple of weeks and make sure that I love it.
 Because sometimes when I think it’s finished, I’ll see things that aren’t quite right that I need to fix.

 I don’t have any inspiration outside of myself